ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 and Rust, giving developers unparalleled amounts of flexibility in their implementation.

 Avalanche employs a novel proof-of-stake consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
-Avalanche consensus is incredibly energy-efficient and sustainable and can run on easily accessible consumer-grade hardware, consuming the same amount of energy as 46 US households.
+Avalanche is incredibly energy-efficient and sustainable and can run on easily accessible consumer-grade hardware, consuming the same amount of energy as 46 US households.
 The entire Avalanche network consumes only 0.0005% of the amount of energy consumed by Bitcoin.

 ## Building on Avalanche